 There are trains run by Sydney Trains, a NSW government division.
 Trains run from Newcastle Interchange at Wickham to the Central Coast and Sydney stopping at Hamilton, Broadmeadow, Adamstown, Kotara, Cardiff, Cockle Creek, Teralba, Booragul and Fassifern.
 There’s also the Hunter Line which runs from Newcastle Interchange all the way to Telarah in Maitland including stops at Waratah, Warabrook, Sandgate, Tarro, Beresfield and Maitland.
 It also extends at certain times to Scone.

 The rest of the region is serviced by buses.
 Newcastle Transport has just introduced new service routes covering Newcastle government area and parts of Lake Macquarie.
 Newcastle Transport also runs the Newcastle passenger ferry service.
 It’s a fun 5 minute service which travels from Newcastle (Queen’s Wharf) to Stockton.
+There’s also the new light rail service which runs from Newcastle Interchange to Newcastle Beach.
 There’s also bus services in the Hunter Valley, Raymond Terrace and Williamtown Airport operated by Newcastle Transport.

 To get a cab, contact Newcastle Taxi on 13CABS or 132227.
 Uber is also available in Newcastle.